ELeeAstro/Exo-FMS_column_ck/README.md

 We will include versions that include multiple-scattering in the longwave in the future. \
 Ability to include solid surface temperatures and temperature evolution, this involves some extra switches and boundary conditions. \
-Add switch for Bezier interpolation (make this .False.) in the modules if you wany linear interpolation. \
+Add switch for Bezier interpolation (make this .False. in the modules if you want linear interpolation).
-Include the equivalent extinction method.